Cuteness may earn compensation through affiliate links in this article.

 If your dog seems unmotivated by food, it could be that she just isn't motivated by the food she's being offered.
 Try opting for soft, chewy treats instead of hard ones.
 You want them to be small enough that they are valuable, and your dog wants more of them.

 Cloud Star Tricky Trainers Chewy Soft Low-Calorie Dog Training Treats serve up rich chicken liver flavor with only 3 calories per treat, so you don't have to worry about your dog packing on pounds during learning sessions.
 If your dog prefers sweet tastes to meaty tastes, check out Bocce's Bakery Low Calorie, Wheat Free Training Bites Dog Treats in Mud Pie, Oh My flavor.
 Carob, peanut butter, and vanilla flavors will tempt your dog's taste buds with a special high-value flavor.

-If prepackaged treats intended for training just aren't working for your dog, you can also look to other high-value snacks you know your dog won't be able to say no to, like small pieces of chicken breast meat, or other smelly, tasty items.
-Try chopped pieces of banana, dehydrated fish or diced, cooked sweet potato.
+If prepackaged treats intended for training just aren't working for your dog, you can also look to other high-value snacks you know your dog won't be able to say no to, like small pieces of chicken breast meat, pieces of banana or dehydrated fish.

-Spring Forth Dog Academy goes on to mention that, while your dog may not be motivated by a treat at the moment, all dogs are, indeed, motivated by food in some way, if not simply as a means for survival.
+While your dog may not be motivated by a treat at the moment, all dogs are, to some degree, motivated by food, simply as a means for survival.
 In the case of some dogs, not working for food may be attributed to the simple fact that they just aren't hungry.
 If your dog is a food grazer and has access to kibble 24/7, you may want to consider putting them on a feeding schedule.
 This change will help you to understand when your dog is hungry, which presents a prime opportunity to get some lesson work in.